saltstack/salt/doc/topics/cloud/linode.rst

 Linode is a public cloud provider with a focus on Linux instances.

-Starting in the Beryllium release of Salt, the Linode driver uses Linode's native REST API, so there are not external dependencies required to use the linode driver.
+Starting with the Beryllium release of Salt, the Linode driver uses Linode's native REST API.
+There are no external dependencies required to use the Linode driver.

 Configuration
 =============